axeon-software/Babylon_Runtime/docs/tutorials.md

 #### Fresnel

 As we have seen when configuring colors, some properties required other properties in value.
-_diffuseColor_ value can be set to an unique value in hexadecimal, but can also be composed of RGB color, having _R_, _G_ and _B_ channels to specify.
+_diffuseColor_ can be set with an unique value in hexadecimal, but can also be composed of RGB color, having _R_, _G_ and _B_ channels to specify.

 Fresnel is one of these multi-properties.
-[As seen in the BJS doc'](http://doc.babylonjs.com/classes/2.5/standardmaterial#diffusefresnelparameters-fresnelparameters-classes-2-5-fresnelparameters-), we have some types of fresnel.
+[As seen in the BJS doc'](http://doc.babylonjs.com/classes/2.5/standardmaterial#diffusefresnelparameters-fresnelparameters-classes-2-5-fresnelparameters-), we have different types of fresnel.

 To active one of these, just report it as shown below.
 Here an example with emissiveFresnelParameters: